-No support is provided in Jansson for any C numeric types other than int and double.
-This excludes things such as unsigned types, long, long long, long double, etc. Obviously, shorter types like short and float are implicitly handled via the ordinary C type coercion rules (subject to overflow semantics).
+No support is provided in Jansson for any C numeric types other than json\int\t and double.
+This excludes things such as unsigned types, long double, etc. Obviously, shorter types like short, int, long (if json\int\t is long long) and float are implicitly handled via the ordinary C type coercion rules (subject to overflow semantics).
 Also, no support or hooks are provided for any supplemental "bignum" type add-on packages.

-2.4 API Reference
+2.5 API Reference

-2.4.1 Preliminaries
+2.5.1 Preliminaries